treelogic-swe/email-scraper/README.md

 ## Programmatic

-The file `src/index.js` shows how to use this module from your NodeJS program.
+The file `src/index.js` shows how to use this package from your NodeJS program.
 Essentially, you will use the module, `src/scrape_mail.js` as your entry point.

 # Develop / Contribute